 Deeming Rule Litigation

-The Family Smoking Prevention and Tobacco Control Act (TCA) – signed into law by President Obama in 2009 - granted the U.S. Food and Drug Administration (FDA) authority to regulate the manufacture, marketing, and sale of tobacco products.
+By way of background, the Family Smoking Prevention and Tobacco Control Act (TCA) – signed into law by President Obama in 2009 - granted the FDA authority to regulate the manufacture, marketing, and sale of tobacco products.
 Prior to the law, tobacco products were largely unregulated outside of required warning labels and limited restrictions on advertising.

 In May of 2016, the FDA released its final rule deeming all tobacco products, including cigars, e-cigarettes, and hookah, as being under its authority granted by Congress in the TCA.
 Prior to that date, only cigarettes, roll-your-own-tobacco, and smokeless tobacco were subject to regulation under the TCA.
 Additionally, the rule applies three specific provisions to the newly deemed tobacco products for the protection of public health.
 More detail on the deeming rule can be found here.

 Under the final rule, the FDA brought all categories of tobacco products, including certain dissolveables, gels, hookah tobacco, e-cigarettes, cigars, pipe tobacco, and all future tobacco products under its authority.
 The final rule took effect in August 2016.

 Unfortunately, the government backed away from the rule by halting key compliance deadlines, allowing the incidence of children vaping to grow to what even the FDA terms “epidemic” proportions.
 Public health groups including ACS CAN sued the FDA in March of 2018 in order to enforce its deadline for review of new products.
 The case is American Academy of Pediatrics et al v.
 FDA.